0l1ve1r4/ByteOS/README.md

    make
    ```

 3. Running with QEMU (Recommended):
    ```bash
    make run
    ```

 ## Contributing

 Contributions are welcome!
-Please submit a pull request or open an issue to discuss your ideas.
+Feel free to submit a pull request or open an issue to discuss your ideas.

 ## License

 This project is licensed under the GPL3 License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more details.

+---